 A: Not at all.
 Patients receiving radiation to the chest, head or neck are also at risk for long term cardiac complications.

-Q: Do I need to see a Cardio-Oncologist instead of my Oncologist?
+Q: Does a patient need to see a Cardio-Oncologist instead of my Oncologist?

-A: No, the Oncologist is the key to your cancer treatment.
-We, as your Cardio-Oncologist, work hand in hand with your Oncologist to monitor the cardiovascular effects of your cancer treatment.
-We work closely with your Oncologist to provide comprehensive cardiac care for patients before, during and after their cancer treatment.
+A: No, the Oncologist is the key to the patient's cancer treatment.
+We, as the Cardio-Oncologist, work hand in hand with patient's Oncologist to monitor the cardiovascular effects of the patient's cancer treatment.
+We work closely with the Oncologist to provide comprehensive cardiac care for patients before, during and after their cancer treatment.

 Q: What are you looking for in regards to cardiac health issues?